tanishqkancharla/teg/README.md

 # Teg

+WARNING: This is currently in beta as I finalize out the API, write docs, and examples.

-Teg is a tiny parser framework written in Typescript.
+Teg is a tiny declarative parser toolkit written in Typescript.
 It aims to be a semantic and approachable library for parsing.
+Teg's semantics are mostly based off PEGS: [Parsing Expression Grammers](https://en.wikipedia.org/wiki/Parsing_expression_grammar)

+* 0 dependencies
+* Browser or Node
+* 3Kb minified
+* Straightforward and semantic by default
+* But also powerful and composable API.

+## Install

 ```sh
 npm install teg-parser
 ```

+## Usage

 ```ts
 import { prefix, str, line } from "teg-parser"